 Tipping in Mexico: Who to Tip & How Much

-These are questions that come up all the time.
+These are questions that arise all the time.
 I’ll cover as much as I can.

 Understanding the nuances of tipping in Mexico can enhance your travel experience.
-Tipping in Mexico shows appreciation for good service and helps support local workers.
+Tipping in Mexico shows appreciation for excellent service and helps support local workers.

 When considering tipping in Mexico, remember that local customs may vary by region and type of service.
-Tipping in Mexico is often expected in restaurants, hotels, and for various service providers.
+Tipping in Mexico is often expected in restaurants and hotels and for various service providers.

 I’ve done my best to include everyone I’ve encountered in Mexico who is expecting a tip, a few people you might feel inclined to tip but shouldn’t, and guidelines for figuring out how much to give them.

-Everyone has their own tipping philosophy.
+Everyone has their tipping philosophy.
 Do what feels right to you.
-I tip in line with what my local friends tell me is standard because that feels good to me.
+I tip according to what my local friends tell me is standard because that feels right to me.
 I wrote this guide based on my experience of Mexico’s tipping culture.

-With those basics out of the way, let’s talk about who to tip and how much!
+Now that we’ve covered the basics, let’s talk about who to tip and how much!

-For those traveling to Mexico, being informed about tipping in Mexico will improve your interactions and ensure you’re following local etiquette.
+For those traveling to Mexico, knowing about tipping in Mexico will improve your interactions and ensure you’re following local etiquette.

-When dining out, tipping in Mexico usually ranges from 10-20%.
+When dining out, you usually tip in Mexico between 10 and20%.
 Adjusting your tip according to the service you receive is a common practice, and it reflects your satisfaction with the service provided.

 Be aware that tipping in Mexico can differ significantly between tourist areas and local establishments.
 In tourist hotspots, tipping in Mexico is often higher, but in local spots, it might be lower.